ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Transport

-The Mail Receiver, after preparing a report, MUST evaluate the provided reporting URIs in the order given.
+The Mail Receiver, after preparing a report, MUST evaluate the provided reporting URIs (See [@!I-D.ietf-dmarc-dmarcbis]) in the order given.
 Any reporting URI that includes a size limitation exceeded by the generated report (after compression and after any encoding required by the particular transport mechanism) MUST NOT be used.
 An attempt MUST be made to deliver an aggregate report to every remaining URI, up to the Receiver's limits on supported URIs.

 If transport is not possible because the services advertised by the published URIs are not able to accept reports (e.g., the URI refers